carojasp12/Customer_Churn/README.md

 Why do customer Churn or not Churn?

-To understand the why this happens we mustt first understand the definitions
+To understand the why this happens we must first understand the definitions

 Churning
 Churning refers to the phenomenon where customers or employees stop using a product or service, or leave a company.
 This is often seen as a negative metric, indicating dissatisfaction or better opportunities elsewhere.
 Churning is particularly significant in subscription-based businesses, where customer retention is crucial for revenue stability.